-- a.
-Guillot University Center
+- Guillot University Center a.

-- b.
-Residence Halls
+- Residence Halls b.

-- c.
-Student Recreation Center
+- Student Recreation Center c.

-- d.
-Flowers Hall
+- Flowers Hall d.

 For more information, see una.edu/emergency-management/tornado.html

 Lion Alert

 You may log into Lion Alert using your UNA Portal user name and password by clicking on the words Lion Alert at the bottom of the University's main webpage.
 For general information and technical assistance with logging in, you may contact the Office of the Vice President for Student Affairs at 256.765.4698, or by emailing kmford@una.edu or viallen@una.edu.